 - Cost is less of a concern.

-Aluminum 7075 is an extraordinarily strong alloy, but that extra strength comes with a higher price tag.
+7075 aluminum alloy is extraordinarily strong, but that extra strength comes with a higher price tag.
 Because of this, it should usually not be used when 6061 has sufficient strength for the application.
-However, 7075 is useful for high-stress structural components like gears and shafts, especially in aircraft where weight is a critical factor.

 Property | Aluminum 6061 | Aluminum 7075 |